 Owing to ambiguity in the literature concerning certain physiologic terms and differences in laboratory procedures, the following terms are defined:

 - Muscular strength: the contractile power of muscles as a result of a single maximum effort.

-- Isometric training: a muscular contraction of total effort but with no visible limb movement (sometimes called static training).
+- Isometric: a muscular contraction of total effort but with no visible limb movement (sometimes referred to as “static” or “anaerobic”).

-- Isotonic training: raising and lowering a submaximal load, such as a weight, a given number of times (sometimes called dynamic training).
+- Isotonic: raising and lowering a submaximal load, such as a weight, a given number of times (sometimes called “dynamic” or “aerobic”).

-- Isokinetic training (accomodating resistance): muscular contraction at a constant velocity.
+- Isokinetic training (accommodating resistance): muscular contraction at a constant velocity.
 As the muscle length changes, the resistance alters in a manner that is directly proportional to the force exerted by the muscle.

 - Concentric contraction: an isotonic contraction in which the muscle length decreases (that is, the muscle primarily responsible for movement becomes shorter).

-- Eccentric contraction: an isotonic contraction in which the muscle length increases (that is, the muscle primarily responsible for movement becomes longer).
+- Eccentric contraction: an isotonic contraction in which the muscle length of the primary mover is believed to increase.
+That is, the muscle primarily responsible for movement becomes longer.

 - Muscle overload: the workload for a muscle or muscle group that is greater than that to which the muscle is accustomed.

 - Variable resistance exercise: as the muscle contracts, the resistance changes in a predetermined manner (linear, exponentially, or as defined by the user).

 - Variable velocity exercise: as the muscle contracts with maximal or submaximal tension, the speed of movement changes in a predetermined manner (linear, exponentially, or as defined by the user).

 - Repetitions: the number of consecutive times a particular movement or exercise is performed.